nika-cmd/simple-microservices/README.md

 # simple-microservices
 Simple client-server program with some three micro services.
+(From a class assignment)

 ### how to use
 Check user manual for instructions for how to run program.